Toyota MR2: Yearly changes

 The MR-S was introduced in October 1999 to the Japanese market in three trim levels: the "B", the "Standard", and the "S".
 The "S" trim level included power windows, locks, mirrors, AM/FM/CD radio, cloth seats, tilt steering wheel, and alloy wheels.
+In Japan, this model is exclusive to Netz dealership.

-In March 2000, the car was introduced into the United States and Europe as a "monospec" level, which included the same features as Japan's "S" trim level.
+In March 2000, for the US 2001 model year, the car was introduced into the United States and Europe as a "monospec" level, which included the same features as Japan's "S" trim level.
 In October 2000 the car was introduced in Australia as a 5-speed SMT only.